 Exploring Earthquake Design: As part of completing the worksheet, students turn in summaries of their findings about designing earthquake-resistant buildings.
 Gauge their understanding by leading a class discussion: What ground material is best for building on?
 What foundations are best?
 What are some other hazards that must be taken into account?
 (For example, likelihood of tsunamis, ground susceptibility to liquefaction.)

 Extra Exploration: To wrap up the worksheet, students think about their own design ideas and draw their own building sketches for earthquake-proof constructions.
 Have students share their key design ideas with the class, or grade them individually.

-Have students explore the other two regions in the Earthquakes Living Lab (Japan and Mexico).
+Have students explore the other two regions in the Earthquakes Living Lab (Japan and Chile).

 Assign students to explore historical earthquakes or buildings designed specifically for withstanding earthquakes.